alexhsamuel/ora/README.md

 - chrono provides user-defined literals
 - chorno doesn't provide time of day or date types
 - chrono doesn't provide NaT / invalid (good or bad?)

+# Comparison with Python `datetime`

+- `datetime.datetime` represents times as year, month, date, hour, minute, second, microsecond components.
+Cron's `Time` stores integral ticks from a fixed offset, which means decomposition into components is more expensive, but other operations are cheaper.